 And focusing on being grateful is something I really hope to do this year for the Fourth of July!
 Mom will be coming out for the week and whereas we usually go out to explore all the food and drink Fort Collins has to offer, this year we'll likely be cooking at home, grilling, and ordering the occasional takeout.

 We haven't nailed down our exact Fourth of July menu yet, but I'm pretty sure this 5 Bean Salad will be on it!

-With a handful of my favorite beans, crunchy vegetables, and an addicting sweet and sour vinaigrette, it's a healthier rendition of a salad I've enjoyed ever since I was a kid.
+With a handful of my favorite beans, crunchy vegetables, and an addicting sweet and sour vinaigrette, it's a healthier rendition of a salad I've enjoyed since I was a kid.

 This bean salad is...

 The ingredients in this salad are pretty straightforward: beans, a few veggies, and a red wine vinegar salad dressing to tie it all together!
-Here are all the ingredients.
-See my notes below on substitutions, as the recipe is pretty flexible!

 - Red pepper

-- Black olives
+- Sliced black olives